 Example of a comparison graph: Comparing Airbnb and Hotel Rates Across the Globe

 Many choose Airbnb as their lodging choice because it’s more cost-effective than a traditional hotel.
 But how much cheaper is it, and is the lack of cushy hotel amenities worth the difference?
 We researched the two options for 22 cities worldwide and created a comparison chart to show the results.
 Close to 200 publishers, including Yahoo, USA Today, and Business Insider, covered our findings.

 GIFs, which are animated images that can be shared and embedded as easily as JPEGs, are also a popular digital content format.
 Audiences and publishers love them because they are both engaging and easy to share.

 Example of a GIF: College Enrollment

-College enrollment experiences cycles that coincides with the job market, with many going back to school when employment in their current fields is difficult to obtain.
+College enrollment experiences cycles that coincide with the job market, with many going back to school when employment in their current fields is difficult to obtain.
 We created GIFs to support our story on college enrollment numbers, and you can see above how every state boasted an increase in enrollment in 2009 and 2010.
-The campaign was featured on more than 60 websites including Yahoo, Mashable, MTV, The Nerdist, and Mental Floss.
+The campaign was featured on more than 60 websites, including Yahoo, Mashable, MTV, The Nerdist, and Mental Floss.

 Example of a morphing GIF: The Evolution of Miss America